chrisdoofer/sql-aog-cluster/README.md

 +   1 internal load balancer
 +   1 external load balancer
 +   3 virtual machines in a Windows Server Cluster
-    +    2 SQL Server 2014 Enterprise edition replicas with an availability group
+    +    3 SQL Server 2014 Enterprise edition replicas with an availability group
-    +    1 virtual machine is a File Share Witness for the Cluster
     +    2 domain controller virtual machines replicas for a new Forest and Domain
 +   2 Availability Sets
     +     1 for domain controller virtual machines
     +     1 for SQL Server and Witness virtual machines